22. Shame Doesn’t Like Daylight

 What I find particularly interesting is that people can be experiencing shame for another member of their family.
 Unmarried, pregnant women used to be isolated; they went to “visit their aunt for a half year”.
 The shame and embarrassment within the family was often enormous.
 “The whole neighborhood was gossiping about it.”

-Sometimes an entire village or church congregation unconsciously carries shame for something in its history, even for an entire nation!
+Sometimes an entire village or church congregation unconsciously carries it for something in its history, even for an entire nation!
 I call this a “community of shame”: you all communally feel ashamed about something.
 This is a major source of taboos and makes people be on guard.
 They can then suddenly become very heated or tense if something is said that involves that history, because it touches their feeling of shame.
 It can be a bit of a surprise when you innocently ask questions in that direction, such as during your first visit with your in-laws.

 Erase Shame

 When you are part of such a “community of shame”, you can slowly but surely get this out of your system with the MIR-Method.
 One of the steps especially directed at this is step 3: “Detach Father.
 Detach Mother.”
 By doing this you also detach yourself from shame and other emotions which influenced your father, mother or their parents and your whole family tree.
 With step 4: “Clear meridians”, you work on your meridians, including the Small Intestine meridian and the Circulation meridian, both of which become disrupted when you are ashamed.
-You slowly detach yourself from all the taboos and shame lurking within, including your national or church’s community of shame.
+You slowly detach yourself from all the taboos lurking within, including your national or church’s community of shame.

 Please note: In order to deal with shame within yourself, follow all 9 steps of the MIR-Method!